geraldb/talks/fabcar.md

 // The main function is only relevant in unit test mode.
 Only included here for completeness. func main() {

-	// Create a new Smart Contract
+	// Create a new FabCar Contract
-	err := shim.Start(new(SmartContract))
+	err := shim.Start(new(FabCar))
 	if err != nil {
-		fmt.Printf("Error creating new Smart Contract: %s", err) }
+		fmt.Printf("Error creating new FabCar Contract: %s", err) }
 }
 ```